Greeting Card Poet

 15.)
 She is the apple of my eye.

-Writing using metaphor image
+Writing using metaphor.

 Good Metaphors in Slogans and Advertising

-Since metaphors offer the opportunity to make sometimes outrageous comparisons, it only makes sense that they are popular for use in slogans and advertising.
-Just like hyperboles, metaphors offer advertisers the opportunity to create visual impact in the consumer’s mind and can give an implied value to their goods or service.
+Like hyperboles, metaphors offer advertisers the opportunity to create visual impact in the consumer’s mind and give an implied value to their goods or services.
 Here are some examples of metaphors that have been effectively used in slogans and advertising over the years:

 16.)
 No one grows ketchup like Heinz.